zimagi/zimagi/docs/getting_started/Get Started_Part 5 _Creating a Module.rst

 ``command_base`` that might be utilized by various commands to avoid repetition.
 In this module, we define the ``command_base`` like this::

-command\_base:
+  command_base:

- 	#Define a base command with settings
+    # Define a base command with settings

- 	#Same name as data model by convention, not requirement
+    # Same name as data model by convention, not requirement

- 	station\_base:
+    station_base:

-​		class: StationCommandBase
+      class: StationCommandBase

-​		mixins: [station]
+      mixins: [station]

-​		#Accessible via the API
+      # Accessible via the API

-​		server\_enabled: true
+      server_enabled: true

-​		#Only these groups can use 'station' commands
+      # Only these groups can use 'station' commands

-​		groups\_allowed: [noaa-admin]
+      groups_allowed: [noaa-admin]

 We can choose any name we want for the command base, but ``station_name`` is an obvious choice.